SYLO Associates are continuing to provide pragmatic HR advice & guidance to SME’s during these challenging times.

 What should employers be doing in the current situation?

-Do what you can to protect staff and to plan for possible return to the workplace.
-The latest Government advice is that people should continue to work from home wherever possible.
-If it is essential for your business for your employees to be in the workplace, you should take steps to make this a safe as possible, encouraging them to avoid using public transport for their journey into work, wherever possible.
+Do what you can to protect staff and to plan for returning to the workplace.
+The latest Government advice is that people should return to the workplace wherever possible.
+If your employees are in the workplace, you should take steps to make this a safe as possible, encouraging them to avoid using public transport for their journey into work, wherever possible.
 Our Health and Safety collaborator Beckie Staincliffe from EHSC is available to advise on the safest way to have your employee in your workplace.

 Your employee’s health and well-being is paramount.
 Employers have a statutory duty of care for people’s health and safety at work.